 When you file bankruptcy, the automatic stay takes effect immediately.
 It provides important protections for bankruptcy files.
 The automatic stay stops all form of debt collection in addition to wage garnishment, repossession, and foreclosure.

 The automatic stay in bankruptcy is what protects filers from creditor actions while their case is pending.
-The debt relief afforded by a Chapter 7 bankruptcy - the discharge - is not granted by the court until about 3 - 4 months after the filing date.
+The debt relief afforded by a Chapter 7 bankruptcy — the discharge — isn't granted by the court until about 3–4 months after the filing date.
 The automatic stay makes sure that wage garnishments and repossessions or foreclosures are stopped in the meantime and give the filer immediate relief by stopping the never-ending phone calls from debt collectors.
 Let’s take a closer look at what the automatic stay in bankruptcy means for you.

 Other than some notable exceptions, discussed below, the automatic stay protects you from all collection actions, including:

 Any other collection efforts taken by a debt collector or creditor

 Debt collection calls begin as soon as you fall behind on credit card bills or other payments.
 These calls can come in from morning to evening and can cause extreme stress on a person who can't afford to pay their bills.
 Filing a bankruptcy case puts an immediate stop to collection phone calls and letters.
 Your voicemail and mailbox will no longer be a source of stress.